 According to the American Conifer Society, dwarf cultivars grow less than 6 inches (15 cm.) a year.
 And, at the age of 10, a dwarf tree still won’t be taller than 6 feet (2 m.).

 Don’t think of dwarf conifers as miniature Christmas trees, as many dwarf conifers have irregular or spreading growth habits that are surprising and pleasing in a garden setting.

 In small conifer trees, texture means leaf size and shape.
 The thinner the leaves, the more delicate the texture.
-Dwarf conifer varieties can may have needle, awl, or scale-shaped leaves.
+Dwarf conifer varieties may have needle, awl, or scale-shaped leaves.

-The leaf color in conifer selections ranges from different shades of green to blue-green, blue, purple and golden-yellow.
+The leaf color in conifer selections ranges from different shades of green to blue-green, blue, purple, and golden-yellow.
 Some needles change from one color to another as the small conifer trees mature.

 When you decide to start growing dwarf conifer trees, don’t forget to take advantage of all of the different forms and shapes of conifer trees that are small.
-You’ll find trees with oval shapes, conical, globose and columnar.
-You can also find dwarf conifer varieties that are narrow upright, mounding, prostrate, spreading and cushion.
+You’ll find trees with oval shapes, conical, globose, and columnar.
+You can also find dwarf conifer varieties that are narrow upright, mounding, prostrate, spreading, and cushion.